dlotter/dlotter/README.md

 ## Hello World! 🚀

-My name is Diego Lottermann and I'm an economics student at [FEA/USP](https://www.fea.usp.br/en).
+My name is Diego Lottermann and I help companies make data initiatives a reality.
+I also study economics at [FEA/USP](https://www.fea.usp.br/en) and was the founder of [FEA.dev](https://www.instagram.com/fea.dev/).

 Here you'll find topics that I'm passionate about, such as:
 - Econometrics